smoeding/prolog-wordle/README.md

     compiling /Users/stm/prolog-wordle/wordle.pro for byte code...
     /Users/stm/prolog-wordle/wordle.pro compiled, 235 lines read - 15126 bytes written, 7 ms

-Initialize a new game by calling the `play` goal with the language to use as parameter (english and german are supported):
+Initialize a new game by calling the `play` goal with the language to use as parameter.
+Currently only the values `english` and `german` are supported.

     | ?- play(german).